 The term “microloan” usually refers to a term loan in an amount below $50,000.
 Small and early-stage businesses may use these loans to purchase office supplies, equipment, and inventory, or to pay for other general business expenses.

-Microloans are generally short-term loans, and you can find them through banks, credit unions, government programs, and some non-government organizations.
+Microloans are generally short-term loans, and you can find them through banks, credit unions, government programs, and some non-government organisations.
 You may have first heard the term “microloan” when the U.S. Small Business Administration started a microloan program in 2009, increasing the maximum size of an SBA microloan from $35,000 to $50,000.

 Things to know about microloans